HyunJinNo/Study/DesignPatterns/Singleton.md

   ```

   - **Option 2**
-    - pros: no runtime overhead
+    - Pros: no runtime overhead
-    - cons: resource overhead when the instance is not used
+    - Cons: resource overhead when the instance is not used
   ```java
   public class Singleton {
       private static Singleton instance = new Singleton();